Face Transformer for Recognition: Abstract

 \section{Abstract}

-Recently there has been great interests of Transformer not only in NLP but also in computer vision.
+Recently there has been a growing interest in Transformer not only in NLP but also in computer vision.
 We wonder if transformer can be used in face recognition and whether it is better than CNNs.
 Therefore, we investigate the performance of Transformer models in face recognition.
-The models are trained on a large scale face recognition database MS-Celeb-1M and evaluated on several mainstream benchmarks, including LFW, SLLFW, CALFW, CPLFW, TALFW, CFP-FP, AGEDB and IJB-C databases.
-We demonstrate that Transformer models achieve comparable performance as CNN with similar number of parameters and MACs.
+Considering the original Transformer may neglect the inter-patch information, we modify the patch generation process and make the tokens with sliding patches which overlaps with each others.
+The models are trained on CASIA-WebFace and MS-Celeb-1M databases, and evaluated on several mainstream benchmarks, including LFW, SLLFW, CALFW, CPLFW, TALFW, CFP-FP, AGEDB and IJB-C databases.
+We demonstrate that Face Transformer models trained on a large-scale database, MS-Celeb-1M, achieve comparable performance as CNN with similar number of parameters and MACs.
+To facilitate further researches, Face Transformer models and codes are available at \url{https://github.com/zhongyy/Face-Transformer}.